Avaiga/taipy-getting-started-core/step_05/ReadMe.md

     Scenario 3: month 9
 ```

-Defining the month of scenario 1 will also determine the month of scenario 2 because they share the same Data Node.
-However, because `nb_of_values` is of Scenario Scope,  each `nb_of_values` has its own value for each scenario.
-This value can also be identical.
+Defining the _month_ of scenario 1 will also determine the _month_ of scenario 2 since they share the same Data Node.

+This is not the case for _nb_of_values_ that are of Scenario scope, each _nb_of_values_ has its own value in each scenario.